 The second way would be to have it more sketchy, where he would have like melody in the bass line or melody and the harmony suggested on, in sort of a couple of staves in the center of the score page, with verbal indications of which instruments were playing which part and so forth.
 And we would talk through that, talk about the orchestration.
 He always talked about the orchestration in a lot of detail.
 And he told me, when we first began, he told me he liked to work in primary colors.
 And that told me that he didn't want to do a lot of doubling.
 And in fact he didn't like to do a lot of doubling.
 He liked the instruments to have their own, their own identity whenever he used them.
 So he would be specific about that.
 And, you know, part of the art of orchestration is to figure out when doubling is appropriate and to use it appropriately, but he didn't often like to do that.
 Occasionally he would, and he would listen to my suggestions.
 He always was very, he always listened to my suggestions.
 And often he would say, “No, I don't really want to do that.
 I want to stick with the primary color.”
 But sometimes he'd go, “Yeah, ok.
 That's an interesting idea, let's do that.”

 The third way that he would communicate is with a lot of verbal indication.
 Sometimes there would be things like, “These ten bars, use a previous cue,” and he would cite the cue and then he'd say, “and modulate it to this, to the new key here, have this be in a different key and redo the orchestration so that it's compelling or convincing in the new key.”
-Sometimes he would refer to, sometimes it would be just a melody line with chord symbols over it, like finger-bass type of thing.
+Sometimes he would refer to, sometimes it would be just a melody line with chord symbols over it, like figured-bass type of thing.
 And then we would talk through, we would talk through how he wanted to play it out, but what was actually on the page was the melody and the chord symbol, and he just didn't have time to fill it in and we would talk through what he wanted to do there.
 You know, by the end of our working time together we had a lot of history behind us.
 I worked for him for eighteen years.
 And so he would be able to refer to things that we'd done before and say, you know, “This is kind of like this over here.”
 And, or we would approach this in the way that we approached this similar problem in a previous score, or something like that.

 And then the fourth line of defense is, if he didn't have much time at all, he'd always have the bars laid out.
 He'd sit down and improvise at the piano or play what he'd been thinking about.
 We always recorded our meetings so that I could take them home and listen to them as I was orchestrating, so that I could hear what his improvisations were at the piano and listen to how he was describing it should be fleshed out in the orchestra and achieve what he was looking for through that.